 - More site traffic

 - Working with influencers

 Do your research

 The research phase is when we look into what is working for you currently and what we can aim to improve in terms of organic traffic, conversions, social media engagement and backlinks.
 As a results-driven agency, we don’t rely purely on intuition.
 Instead, we combine our ideas with solid research and real data.

-Any gaps in content will be explored.
 Using specialist analytics tools; we can decide what is likely to improve results going forward.
-For example, we will choose the format that is best for you depending on what is working currently and what you want to achieve.
-This is called a content audit.
-A content audit will generally involve the following steps:
+We will choose the format that is best for you depending on your current performance and your goals.
+This is called a content audit – and it will generally involve the following steps: